AnuprashGautam/Weather-Application/README.md

 # Weather Application <img src="./src/Assets/cloud.png" alt="Logo" width="50px" height="50px"/>

-- This is a weather forecasting website made with help of HTML, CSS, and JSX.
+- This is a weather forecasting website made with the help of HTML, CSS, and JSX.
 - Tools used to create this awesome website: VS Code, React, Postman, and Github Pages (in deploying).
 - This website primarily use two API, from [Open Weather](https://openweathermap.org/api):
   - One for fetching the latitudes and logitudes of a city.